The Fool Tarot Card Meaning

-For with the Fool card reversed, representing you, don’t be pushed into committing too fast.
+With the Fool card reversed, representing you, don’t be pushed into committing too fast.
 If someone is pressuring you to move in, share a bank account, and get married a month after you just met: it’s a red flag.
-Don’t allow the excitement that accompanies new relationships cloud your better judgment.
+Don’t allow the excitement that accompanies new relationships to cloud your better judgment.
 Keep your eyes open.
 Make sure you’re not being taken advantage of.
-Your partner’s motives may not be malicious, but still put the brakes on and take it slower.
+Your partner’s motives may not be malicious, but still, put the brakes on and take it slower.

 There are times where you are the one who is skirting your responsibilities.
 If you’ve made a promise to someone, be sure you are following through to the best of your ability.
 A person who appears as the Fool reversed may not be able to currently support you in the ways you need it.

 If you are someone wanting a commitment from their partner and The Fool card turns up reversed: this might not be the best fit for what you want.
-Partners who are represented by the Fool in a tarot spread are resisting settling down and fulling responsibilities.
-This might not big a deal breaker for you, but if you’re hoping for stability, now might not be the time to partner up with this individual.
+Partners who are represented by the Fool in a tarot spread are resisting settling down fulfilling responsibilities.
+This might not be a big deal-breaker for you.
+But if you’re hoping for stability, now might not be the time to partner up with this individual.

 Reversed career and work:

 When the Fool card is reversed in your work-life, your job can feel like a heavy burden.
 It’s often a card that represents chaotic and unorganized workplaces.
 You may feel like you’re floundering due to the workplace’s lack of clear expectations and goals.
 If you’re already self-employed or are working on a project, the Fool reversed card is a sign to get clear on your goals and tasks that need to be completed.
 If there are no tangible milestones to hit, you may find yourself losing control of the reins on this endeavor.
 If you have trouble prioritizing, don’t be afraid to ask for outside help.